martclanor/vscode-mf6-syntax/README.md

 ## Usage

-The extension activates based on the file's extension.
+- The extension activates based on the file's extension.
 If not detected, use `Change Language Mode` in VS Code and set it to `MODFLOW 6`.
+- VS Code's minimap can display enlarged section headers (block names), which may appear cluttered.
+To simplify the view, disable this feature by setting `editor.minimap.showRegionSectionHeaders` to `false`.

 ## Release Notes